paesanilab/mbpol_cuda_devel/NN_2L2H2O_poly2d/README.md

 ### For class file *network.cu* modelling Neural Network layers and algorithms:
 This file uses CUDA/CUDNN/CUBLAS libraries, and offers:
-   - Layer creation, including a normal dense layer and an activiation layer.
-Saved weights and bias are initialized on both host and device.
+   - Layer creation, including normal dense layers, and activiation layers.
+Saved weights and bias of dense layers are initialized on both host and device.
    - Neural Network algorithms, include:
-       - fully connected forward, based on function `cublasSgemm()` or `cublasDgemm()` according to the precision of data
+       - fully connected forward, based on function `cublasSgemm()` or `cublasDgemm()` according to data precision
-          - `cublasSgemm()` is a function utilizing cuda library to perform fast algebra dot product of *m[atrix]* and *m[atrix]* in **single** floating point precision.
-And similarly,
+          - `cublasSgemm()` is a function utilizing cublas library to perform fast algebra dot product of *m[atrix]* and *m[atrix]* in **single** floating point precision.
+Similarly,
           - `cublasDgemm()` perform *matrix* dot *matrix* in **double** float precision
           - `cublasDgemv()` perform *matrix* dot *vector* in **double** float precision
        - softmax forwards, using `cudnnSoftmaxForward()`